rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/How_to_Register_Your_CNDA2_Account.md

 - You must have a **WashU Key**
   - WashU faculty and staff already have one
   - External users must apply for one — see [How to Obtain a WashU Key](https://help.cnda.wustl.edu/CNDA_User_Guide_and_Tutorials/Access/Obtain_a_WashU_Key.html)
-- Your CNDA2 account will be created **from scratch**
+- You will create a new account on CNDA2
-- Your existing project access will be re-linked automatically once migration is complete
+- Your existing project access will be re-linked once data migration is complete — we will announce when the system is ready

 ---